SolaceSamples/solace-samples-cloudfoundry-java/README.md

 # Getting Started Examples
 ## Solace Cloud Foundry Java

-The repository contains example applications that use the Solace Messaging service on Pivotal Cloud Foundry.
-The goal of these sample applications is to illustrate various ways of consuming the `VCAP_SERVICES` environment variable from a Solace Messaging Cloud Foundry service instance.
-You can get more details on the Solace Messaging Service for Pivotal Cloud Foundry [here](http://docs.pivotal.io/solace-messaging/).
+The repository contains example applications that use the Solace Pubsub+ service on Pivotal Cloud Foundry.
+The goal of these sample applications is to illustrate various ways of consuming the `VCAP_SERVICES` environment variable from a Solace Pubsub+ Cloud Foundry service instance.
+You can get more details on the Solace Pubsub+ Service for Pivotal Cloud Foundry [here](http://docs.pivotal.io/solace-messaging/).

 This repository contains a sample application modified in the following ways: